 The workshop agenda can be downloaded here.

-A Building Blocks Strategy for Global Climate Change December 2015 - The likely future global climate regime, based on nationally determined, non-legally binding commitments, is not by itself likely to produce emissions reductions sufficient to prevent dangerous climate change.
+A Building Blocks Strategy for Global Climate Change December 2015 - Authors: Michael Oppenheimer, Bryce Rudyk, Richard Stewart The likely future global climate regime, based on nationally determined, non-legally binding commitments, is not by itself likely to produce emissions reductions sufficient to prevent dangerous climate change.
 There is, however, already significant mitigation occurring outside the context of the UNFCCC that could potentially be scaled up to fill the gap.
-This chapter, expanding on earlier work, proposes a […] Building Blocks for Global Climate Protection, 32 Stanford Envtl.
+This […] Building Blocks for Global Climate Protection, 32 Stanford Envtl.
 L. J. 341 (2013) September 2013 - Authors: Richard Stewart, Michael Oppenheimer and Bryce Rudyk This article presents an innovative institutional approach to supplement and ultimately strengthen the lagging United Nations Framework Convention on Climate Change (UNFCCC) process for negotiating a climate treaty that commits major emitting and developed countries to greenhouse gas emissions limitations.
 The Durban Platform for Enhanced Action does […] A New Strategy for Global Climate Protection, 120 Climatic Change 1 (2013) June 2013 - Authors: Richard Stewart, Michael Oppenheimer and Bryce Rudyk This essay proposes an innovative institutional strategy for global climate protection, quite distinct from but ultimately complementary to the UNFCCC climate treaty negotiations.
 Our “building block” strategy relies on a variety of smaller-scale transnational cooperative arrangements, involving not only states, but also sub-national jurisdictions, firms, and civil […]